fernandoamz/react-native-ts-blog/README.md

 import { createStore, combineReducers } from 'redux';

-// wee need import our reducers we are going to review
-// with more details forward
+// wee need import our reducers, we are going to review with more details forward

 import placeReducer from './reducers/placeReducer';